 Your car’s manual will have a list of the optimal front and rear tyre pressures depending on how many passengers and how much weight you expect to be carrying in the vehicle.

 Most cars also have this information listed on a sticker on the door frame of the driver’s side.
 Make sure you stick to the guidance, as both an under or an over inflated tyre can cause potential issues – driving a car with uneven tyres can also cause you to use more fuel than necessary.

 All new cars are fitted with a tyre pressure monitoring system and this should notify you of any pressure leaks.
 But even if you have this feature, you shouldn’t forgo the manual safety checks.

 It’s a good idea to check the general condition of your tyres when checking the pressure.
 Lumps, bulges, tears or cuts in the sidewall could lead to a dangerous failure if ignored.
 Sidewall bulges cannot be repaired, they show that the tyre is unsafe and must be replaced as soon as possible.

-The last thing to check on your tyres is the tread depth.
-It’s important to note that the legal tread depth is 1.6mm.
-Most garages and tyre shops will recommend changing your tyres if the tread depth is less than 2mm.
-Luckily there are two easy ways to check the tread yourself.
+Finally, make sure you keep an eye on the tread on your tyres.
+The legal tread depth is 1.6mm, but most garages and tyre shops will recommend changing your tyres if the tread depth is less than 2mm.
+There are a couple of ways to check the tread depth yourself.

-Every tyre has a tread wear indicator built into it.
-These are small notches of rubber in the groove of a tyre to indicate the legal tread limit.
-If these are level with the outer layer of the tyre then it’s time for fresh rubber on your wheels.
+All tyres have a tread wear indicator built into them; these are small notches of rubber in the groove of the tyre, which indicate the legal tread limit.
+If these are level with the outer layer of the tyre, then it’s time to replace your tyres.

 If you have a spare wheel in the boot of your car it’s also worth checking this, as no matter how carefully you drive you may need it at some stage.